 I’ve been thinking lately about cooking and how to safely cook around budgies.
 They process air much faster than humans so the smallest pollutant can be fatal.
 Most people know that things like candles and cigarettes are big no-nos for birds, but there are several things to avoid specifically while cooking.

 The big one to stay away from is Teflon pans.
 It was with some sadness that I got rid of all my non-stick cookware the day Toby came home.
-It’s safe to use stainless plans, like the Cuisinart 733-30H Chef’s Classic Stainless 5-1/2-Quart Saute Pan with Helper Handle and Cover, although it certainly increases my risk of burning things!
+It’s safe to use stainless pans, like the Cuisinart 733-30H Chef’s Classic Stainless 5-1/2-Quart Saute Pan with Helper Handle and Cover, although it certainly increases my risk of burning things!
 Which, I am joking about, but we make every effort not to introduce cooking smoke into the budgie’s breathing space.
 It’s not recommended to keep parakeets in the vicinity of a kitchen because of all the contaminants, but with a small house we really don’t have a choice on that.

 Because of switching to stainless from non-stick, it may be tempting to rely more on cooking sprays that grease your pans, these are also bad for budgie airways.
 That’s just a good reminder about any spray, really, from hair spray and deodorants to home scents.